 A number of students may wish to take advantage of an overseas semester of study or take part in the Washington, Public Service or Disney semester programs.
 Students may not receive a scholarship for a period of Overseas, Washington, Public Service or Disney study.
 Their scholarship may be reinstated upon return providing all other requirements have been met.
 This exception will be granted for only one semester of Overseas, Washington, Public Service or Disney study.

 Note: This exception does not apply to a semester of study taken through another institution.

 There may be occasions where Prometheus Scholarship recipients are invited or required to attend functions such as receptions, honors and award ceremonies, focus groups, etc. They are encouraged to attend these events and are required to attend mandatory events.
 Absences from mandatory events must be excused prior to the events.
-Excused absence requests should be submitted to Dr. Donna Kowal, Director of the Honors College.
+Excused absence requests should be submitted to Dr. Austin Busch, Director of the Honors College.